-In this section, we discussed off-page SEO as one of our 4 pillars of SEO.
-We covered the importance of off-site SEO and why having a strong backlink profile is crucial to SEO performance.
 From link building to local SEO and even domain authority which ties it all together – it is important to show that a website is credible and trustworthy through off-page signals.

 In the beginning, it may be difficult to build organic backlinks to your site.
 However, Clear Door SEO cannot stress enough that engaging in Black Hat link-building tactics can be detrimental to your website’s long-term performance.

 You may find quick ways to get, or buy backlinks on the internet or on Youtube – but Google is smart!
 A website may be able to trick Google at first, but eventually, these tactics will end up getting the website penalized and even blacklisted from ranking.

 Start small and get easy wins with social media platforms.
 Build trust and authority with your community, and build from there.
 Your community will share, like, and interact with your posts which will be beneficial to your website’s domain authority.